haesle4/Chinese-Character-Autograder-Privacy-Policy/index.md

 **Last updated:** January 2026

 ## Overview
-This Privacy Policy explains how **Chinese Character Autograder** (“the App”) handles user information.
+This Privacy Policy explains how the app **Chinese Character Autograder** handles user information.

-Your privacy is important to us.
-The App is designed to work without collecting or transmitting personal data.
+The is designed to work without collecting or transmitting any personal data.

 ---